by Clem Boyd, Communication Content Manager

 “We put athletic training curriculum in the catalog in 1994; the first graduating class was in 1996, and we were accredited in 2005,” Hellwig said.
 “Where we are today is beyond my wildest dreams.”

 The shift from a department to a school has been facilitated by two significant changes.

 First, Cedarville is in the midst of transitioning its Bachelor of Arts in athletic training to a Master of Athletic training (M.A.T.) program, to meet the new Commission on Accreditation of Athletic Training Education (CAATE) requirement of a master’s degree for entry in the field.

 On March 20, 2020, the M.A.T. received approval from the Higher Learning Commission’s Institutional Action Council.
 Approval from CAATE is still pending.

 The second change has been the initiation of a physician assistant program.
 “The physician assistant program wasn’t even on the radar two years ago,” Hellwig noted.
 “It has been remarkable how quickly Cedarville has jumped into supporting the development of this program.
 The athletic training program has been very successful, especially under (associate professor of athletic training) Mike Weller’s leadership.
 We’re one of the most respected programs in the state of Ohio.”

-The M.A.T. program is slated to begin by 2022, and the PA program is targeting 2023, pending external approvals.
+The M.A.T. program is slated to begin this summer, and the PA program is targeting 2023, pending external approvals.

 The physician assistant program will be led by Jason Grahame, one of Hellwig’s former athletic training students.